-{\it Theoretical framework:} Describing the momentum distributions of a parton inside a hadron, TMDPDFs $f(x, b_{\perp}, {\mu}, \zeta)$ are functions of longitudinal momentum fraction $x$, the Fourier conjugate $b_{\perp}$ of the parton transverse momentum $q_{\perp}$, as well as the renormalization scale ${\mu}$ and rapidity scale $\zeta$.
-In this work we will consider the flavor non-singlet/isovector unpolarized quark TMDPDFs, which are free from the mixing with gluons.
+Describing the momentum distributions of a parton inside a hadron, TMDPDFs $f(x, b_{\perp}, {\mu}, \zeta)$ are functions of the longitudinal momentum fraction $x$, the Fourier conjugate $b_{\perp}$ of the parton transverse momentum $q_{\perp}$, as well as the renormalization scale ${\mu}$ and the rapidity scale $\zeta$.
+In this work we will consider the flavor non-singlet/isovector unpolarized quark TMDPDFs, which do not mix with gluons.

 In LaMET, the correlations with modes traveling along the light-cone can be extracted from distributions in a fast-moving nucleon through large-momentum expansion.
 On the lattice, the equal-time quasi TMDPDFs are constructed as